Friday, December 15, 2017

 Revisiting Calhoun: Death by congestion

 Congestion is something we take for granted these days.
 So much so that we cannot now imagine a world without it.
-Even a casual glace will at ourselves will show us that we live overcrowded lives.
+Even a casual glace at ourselves will show us that we live overcrowded lives.
 Drowning in a thick soup of human beings, vehicles, buildings, gadgets, ideas, thoughts, emotions – you name it, we are hammered on a daily basis by an excess of it.
 Cities overflowing with humanity and its attendant excess and waste.
 Roads snarled to a standstill by motors.
 Air, water and earth saturated with toxins.
 Social media idea sludge chocking our ability to even breath let alone think.
 Forced to absorb this, most of us are going crazy without knowing why because everyone else is also going crazy at the same time so there is no way to see it any different.
-No amount of money, power or fame can free us from this mental, physical and verbal crowdedness.
+No amount of education, knowledge, money, power or fame can free us from this mental, physical and verbal crowdedness.
 If fact, those things have a tendency to infinitely compound an already impossible situation.

 Flashback to my early teens.
 Back then, telling horror stories to each other was one of the ways of gaining acceptance among friends.
 My favorite (for a very short time) was about over-crowded rat enclosures where everything was aplenty but space at a premium.
 For me, it was the scientific bogey story to beat all bogey stories.

 Alas, my friends didn't seem to think so.
 They didn't remain my friends for much longer either.
 You see, there were no ghosts or zombies or aliens in my story and I was merely a morbid, pessimistic, storm crow.
 When asked where I had heard the story, I carelessly said I had read it somewhere but couldn't remember.
 Their conclusion was obvious.
 I was a serious case of nutjob.
 I was to be left well alone, or, if touching was required, then, carefully, clad in a virus resistant coverall, with a ten foot bargepole with a condom on it.
-And, in Sri Lanka, in days when the number of humans was not that big and there was no internet for instant affirmation, my claims that rats and humans were interchangeable in the social ordering of exploding populations was deemed the stuff of a very seriously deranged imagination.
+And, in Sri Lanka, in days when the number of humans was not that big and there was no internet for instant affirmation, my claim that rats and humans were interchangeable in the social ordering of exploding populations was deemed the stuff of a very seriously deranged imagination.

 This story (for it does read that way) was one of the most famous social experiments of all time.
 It was designed and conducted by Dr. John B. Calhoun, the American ethologist and behavioral researcher and became famously known as the “behavioral sink”.
 He started his work in 1947 and published his findings in the Scientific American in 1962.
 His paper became known as one of the 40 studies that changed psychology and went on to be quoted upward of a 150 times a year.